 Many of these spreadsheets include a demo video or tutorial, making the option more attractive for those not familiar with spreadsheets.

-It's Your Money lists seven free budgeting spreadsheets, including a Cash Flow Budget Spreadsheet inspired by Dave Ramsey's budgeting methods.
-Need to keep a budget by the week?
-Try the Box Budget Spreadsheet, which breaks down each month into four weeks, giving you an easy visual of your expenses, savings, and income.
+Financial blog It's Your Money lists seven free budgeting spreadsheets, including a Cash Flow Budget Spreadsheet inspired by Dave Ramsey's budgeting methods.
+The Box Budget Spreadsheet breaks down each month into four weeks, giving you an easy visual of your expenses, savings, and income.

 These spreadsheets work with Microsoft Excel with macros enabled, and some work with OpenOffice Calc (free).
 It's Your Money offers an assortment of free or low-cost personal money management spreadsheets.

-PearBudget is a free, comprehensive household monthly budget spreadsheet that can be downloaded and used with Microsoft Excel or any other spreadsheet software that supports xls files.
-An analysis tab analyzes expenses by month and budget category, and shows the difference between actual and budgeted spending.
+PearBudget is a free, comprehensive household monthly finance spreadsheet that can be downloaded and used with Microsoft Excel or any other spreadsheet software that supports Excel files.
+An analysis tab analyzes expenses by different categories and shows the difference between actual and budgeted spending.